Do You Have an IMMORTAL Soul?

 The Spirit in Man Doesn't Die

 Abraham "was gathered to his people" (Gen. 25:8).
 "Aaron shall be gathered to his people" (Num.
 20:24) but we know Abraham's body was buried in the cave of Machpelah, where none of his forefathers were buried.
 And Aaron was buried on Mount Hor in isolation (Num.
 27:13).
 Moses was told to "Die in the mount whither thou goest up, and be gathered to thy people" (ibid).
 Joshua and the elders of his time (Judges 2:8-10), David (Acts 13:36), and Josiah (2 Ki.
 22:20) also were gathered.
 Ishmael (Gen. 25:17), Isaac (Gen. 35:29) and Jacob (Gen. 49:29-33) also.
 These were all lonely graves, so the meaning must be that their spirits are gathered "to the house appointed for all living" (Job 30:23) or "to the general assembly of the firstborn, of the spirits of just men made perfect" (Heb.
 12:23) -- referring to the disembodied spirits.
 As Ecclesiastes 12:7 says, "Then the dust will return to the earth as it was, And the spirit will RETURN to God who gave it."
+Yes, "to be absent from the body, and to be present with the Lord" (2 Cor.
+5:8).
 As Psalm 146:4 says, "His spirit DEPARTS, he returns to his earth; In that very day his plans perish."
 "But the (ungodly) rich man shall lie down, (or die) But he shall NOT be gathered (to his fathers) He openeth his eyes (in hades) and is not" (Job 27:19).